 - The most important thing is to sample each different dish separately, to allow its individual characteristics to be appreciated.
 DON'T combine the dishes together in one mouthful!

 - Be careful with the amount of daal you pour onto the rice.
 Too much daal will result in the rice becoming sloppy and it won't hold together properly.
 Too little daal and the rice will be sticky and tasteless.

 - South Indian meals will be served differently, traditionally on a banana leaf.
 In this case, snacks (such as banana chips) are placed on the banana leaf first, followed by rice and the other items that are to be eaten with the rice.
 The items will comprise a range of flavors, from sour to sweet.
 After you're finished eating, fold your banana leaf in half.

 - Serve a small portion of each main dish (vegetables/meat) onto your plate.
 Add items from the side dishes as well, if you wish to eat them.

-- Tear off a smallish piece of the Indian bread (around 1 x 1.5 inches in size) and place it over some of the vegetables or meat.
+- Using your right hand only, tear off a smallish piece of the Indian bread (around 1 x 1.5 inches in size) and place it over some of the vegetables or meat.
 If any of the food pieces are too large to be picked up and eaten, press the bread down on them with your fingers to flatten or break them up.